 Let’s elaborate on how your recovery will look month by month.

 The first month of recovery is the most crucial part of your recovery because during this time, your stomach is at its most sensitive stage and you need to take good care of it.
 The first month includes a hospital stay, extensive care, diet and exercise, and certain restrictions.

 Following your surgery, you will spend 1-3 days in a hospital for the start of your recovery.
 The first few hours after waking up from anesthesia can be uncomfortable, but rest assured that this is a normal part of the recovery process.
 That is because you are still under the effects of anesthesia, and you are not able to mobilize yourself and release any of the trapped gas inside of you.

 After a few hours, you will be mobilized.
 Meaning you will go on walks, and go up and down the stairs.
 This will help move and release the gas and, relieve stomach pain that is related to poor blood circulation.

 While you are in the hospital, you will not be eating, drinking, or be able to take medicines orally.
 You will be fed and rehydrated via IV drips.
 You might feel your lips getting chapped.
 You can use a lip balm or you can wet a napkin and gently brush it against your lips.

 After all the routine check-ups are done after your hospital stay, you will be discharged to continue your recovery at home.

 While your incisions are healing, you need to redress them regularly.
 You will be instructed on how to do it at the hospital.
-Before redressing them, make sure to clean your hands and do not touch your incisions directly.
-Clean them as instructed, and carefully redress them as instructed.
+Before redressing them, make sure to clean your hands and not touch your incisions directly.
+Clean them as instructed, and carefully redress them.